 The first step in starting your own channel is to consider a topic or start with one subject you want to teach and create content for.

 Are you geeking about the unspoken stories in history?
 Do you know stuff that travelers should know about your country?
-Or are you a math teacher that can explain hard concepts in the simplest, clearest way possible?
+Or are you a math teacher that can explain hard concepts like how to find the LCM in the simplest, clearest way possible?

 To answer this question, think of a topic or subject you're passionate about and that you can easily talk about for 30 minutes.
 Something that you can teach online and create hours of video because you are knowledgeable about it.